lbergami/euroleague-data-warehouse/README.md

 ### DBT Models
 * DBT is used as transformation layer.
 Coding and testing convensions are set out [here](./dbt/BigQuery/README.md).
-* The documentation for this project can be accessed from this link
+* The documentation for this project can be accessed from this link, while the DAG is reported below